Eklavya Sarkar

 My research focuses on speech and audio methods based on self-supervised

-representation learning for analyzing vocal communication in humans and animals,
+representation learning for analyzing human and non-human vocal communication,

 for the wider purpose of studying the evolution of language.